 (iv) the report of the auditor, if any;

-(vii) the other business that, under these bylaws, out to be transacted at an annual general meeting, or business, which is brought under consideration by the report of the Directors, issued with the notice convening the meeting.
+(vii) the other business that under these bylaws ought to be transacted at an annual general meeting, or business which is brought under consideration by the report of the Directors issued with the notice convening the meeting.

-(c) A quorum is 5 members or a greater number the members may determine at a general meeting.
+(c) A quorum is five (5) members, or a greater number which the members may determine at a general meeting.

-(a) there is no Chair, Co-Chair or other Director present within 15 minutes after the time appointed fro holding the meeting; or
+(a) there is no Chair, Co-Chair or other Director present within 15 minutes after the time appointed for holding the meeting, or

 20. (a) A general meeting may be adjourned from time to time and from place to place, but no business shall be transacted at an adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.